opengisch/QField-docs/documentation/how-to/project-setup/pictures.en.md

 ## Geotagging
 :material-tablet: Fieldwork

-QField's internal; camera will automatically geotag your pictures.
+QField's internal camera will automatically geotag your pictures.

 Information about location and direction of the pictures will therefore be baked into the image file.

 !!! note
-    While with older Android versions it was possible to use other apps like the amazing OpenCamera app for taking pictures and preserving EXIF information from there, this is no longer with recent Android versions.
+    While with older Android versions it was possible to use other apps like the amazing OpenCamera app for taking pictures and preserving EXIF information from there, this is no longer possible with recent Android versions.
-    Is recommended to disable  *Use native Camera* in the *settings* to preserve [EXIF](../../reference/exif.md) information.
+    It is recommended to disable *Use native Camera* in the *settings* to preserve [EXIF](../../reference/exif.md) information.

 ## Image Stamping